DataAction/AdoNetCore.AseClient/README.md

 SAP (formerly Sybase) has supported accessing the ASE database management system from ADO.NET for many years.
 Unfortunately SAP has not yet made a driver available to support .NET Core, so this project enables product teams that are dependent upon ASE to keep moving their application stack forwards.

-The current .NET 4 version of SAP's AseClient driver is a .NET Framework managed wrapper around SAP's unmanged [ADO DB provider](https://en.wikipedia.org/wiki/ActiveX_Data_Objects) and is dependent upon [COM](https://en.wikipedia.org/wiki/Component_Object_Model).
+The current .NET 4 version of SAP's `Sybase.Data.AseClient` driver is a .NET Framework managed wrapper around SAP's unmanged [ADO DB provider](https://en.wikipedia.org/wiki/ActiveX_Data_Objects) and is dependent upon [COM](https://en.wikipedia.org/wiki/Component_Object_Model).
 COM is a Windows-only technology and will never be available to .NET Core, making it difficult to port the existing SAP driver.

 Under the hood, ASE (and Microsoft Sql Server for that matter) relies on an application-layer protocol called [Tabular Data Stream](https://en.wikipedia.org/wiki/Tabular_Data_Stream) to transfer data between the database server and the client application.
 ASE uses TDS 5.0.

 This project provides a .NET Core native implementation of the TDS 5.0 protocol via an ADO.NET DB Provider, making SAP ASE accessible from .NET Core applications hosted on Windows, Linux, Docker and also serverless platforms like [AWS Lambda](https://aws.amazon.com/lambda/).

 ## Objectives
-* Functional parity with the `Sybase.AdoNet4.AseClient` provided by SAP.
-Ideally, our driver will be a drop in replacement for the SAP AseClient (with some namespace changes).
+* Functional parity with the `Sybase.Data.AseClient` provided by SAP.
+Ideally, our driver will be a drop in replacement for the `Sybase.Data.AseClient` (with some namespace changes).
 The following types are supported:
     * AseCommand - in progress
     * AseCommandBuilder
     * AseConnection - in progress